 - Domestic violence

 - Abnormal psychology

 Popular Career Options

 You'll be prepared for entry-level careers working with juvenile and adult offenders with mental disorders and other illnesses.
 Upon graduating from a criminal justice degree program, you may choose to pursue the following career options:

 Employment Information and Salary Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), employment of probation officers and correctional treatment specialists, including case managers, was expected to grow by 4%, between 2014 and 2024, which is slower than average.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of probation officers and correctional treatment specialists, including case managers, was expected to grow by 4%, between 2019 and 2029, which is about as fast as the average.
 However, job growth is directly related to the amount of government funding provided to parole and probation systems.
-The median annual salary of probation officers and correctional treatment specialists as a group was $49,360, as of May 2015, reported the BLS.
+The median annual salary of probation officers and correctional treatment specialists as a group was $54,290, as of May 2019, reported the BLS.